Old Indiana County Jail and Sheriff's Office

-Old Indiana County Jail and Sheriff's Office is a historic jail and Sheriff's office located in Indiana, Indiana County, Pennsylvania.
-It consists of two buildings built in 1887–1888.
-They are brick buildings in the Italianate-style.
+The Old Indiana County Jail and Sheriff's Office is an historic, American jail and Sheriff's office complex that is located in Indiana, Indiana County, Pennsylvania.

+It was added to the National Register of Historic Places in 1979.

+History and architectural features

+This complex consists of two structures that were built between 1887 and 1888.
+They are brick buildings that were designed in the Italianate-style.
 The jail is attached to the rear of the Sheriff's Office, also known as the Sheriff's House.
 They are connected to the Old Indiana County Courthouse by a second floor pedestrian bridge.

 It was added to the National Register of Historic Places in 1979.